-- 1. Governance Ensure the highest level of governance, through elected officials, boards and commissions members, and employees. - Quality of Life Protect and promote a quality of life for our citizens that maintains and promotes the rural small town feel of the community. - 3.
-Transportation Ensure a transportation system where people can travel safely and efficiently throughout the community and beyond. - 4.
-Goods and Services Promote the provision of goods and services for our citizens. - 5.
-Safe community Provide a safe environment for citizens of all
+- Quality of Life Protect and promote a quality of life for our citizens that maintains and promotes the rural small town feel of the community. - 2.
+Transportation Ensure a transportation system where people can travel safely and efficiently throughout the community and beyond. - 3.
+Goods and Services Promote the provision of goods and services for our citizens. - 4.
+Governance Ensure the highest level of governance, through elected officials, boards and commissions members, and employees. - 5.
+Safe community Provide a safe environment for citizens of all ages. - 6.
+Municipal Services Provide municipal services and infrastructure that promotes the health, safety, welfare and quality of life for our community.